 One project is the Cornell Agriculture and Food Technology Park in the City of Geneva.
 The 70+ acre tech park is located adjacent to the Cornell/NYS Agricultural Experiment Station.
 Incubator services for startups, classroom space, food laboratory, and sites for large and small companies are available.
 The tech park houses biotechnology research and service firms, as well as small food processing manufacturers.
 The first 20,000 square foot "flex-tech" incubator building, termed the Tech Farm, offers offices, wet labs and pilot production facilities.
 The Tech Farm is now home to ten companies in a variety of enterprises.
-With the center currently at 100% capacity and future growth limited by a lack of available square footage and service space (loading docks, warehousing & refrigerated storage), a second building, the Finger Lakes Food Innovation Center has been proposed to provide space for larger operations, distribution functions and to allow the Tech Farm to be utilized, as intended, for the incubations and commercialization of agriculture and food/beverage businesses.
+With the center currently at 100% capacity and future growth limited by a lack of available square footage and service space (loading docks, warehousing & refrigerated storage), a second building, the Finger Lakes Food Innovation Center, has been proposed to provide space for larger operations, distribution functions and to allow the Tech Farm to be utilized, as intended, for the incubations and commercialization of agriculture and food/beverage businesses.

-The construction of the Food Innovation building would allow for continued build out at the Technology Park, creating opportunities for both research laboratory applications and commercialization pilot plants.
+The construction of the Finger Lakes Food Innovation Center building would allow for continued build out at the Technology Park, creating opportunities for both research laboratory applications and commercialization pilot plants.
 It would also fulfill a need for the type of service operations not available within the first center, creating further incentives for future Park development from outside investors since vital distribution functions would be available within the Park.
 Ultimately, the Finger Lakes Food Innovation Center could be responsible for the creation of hundreds of new jobs along with sizable investments within the Region.

-The Cornell Agriculture and Food Technology Park has the potential to diversify the County's manufacturing base into the food products sector and increase employment in high value-added producer services.
-Finger Lakes Community College completed the construction of a 9,000 square foot viticulture education building at the Park that will help train and educate local employees for careers in grape and wine-related occupations.
-The following development initiative has been targeted by the Cornell Agriculture and Food Technology Park:
+The Cornell Agriculture and Food Technology Park has the potential to diversify the County's manufacturing base into the food and beverage products sector and increase employment in high value-added producer services.
+It will support the Food Innovation Hub being developed in the City of Geneva and Finger Lakes Community College's 9,000 square foot viticulture education building at the Park.